Phi Alpha Theta: Governance

-Membership requirements
+Membership

-Undergraduate students must have a 3.0 overall grade point average, at least a 3.1 average in their history courses and have completed 12 credits of history classes.
+Undergraduate students must have a 3.0 overall grade point average, and at least a 3.1 average in their history courses.
 Undergraduate candidates must also be in the top 35% of their class.
-Students enrolled at an online university are not eligible for membership.
-Students need not be majoring in history, but must have taken at least four history courses at the university level.
+Students need not be majoring in history but must have taken at least four history courses at the university level.
 Specific universities may develop higher qualifications.
-For example, the College of Staten Island's PAT chapter requires undergraduate students to have a GPA of or better than 3.25, History GPA of or better than 3.5 and at least 16 hours completed in History classes.
+For example, the College of Staten Island's PAT chapter requires undergraduate students to have a GPA of or better than 3.25, a History GPA of or better than 3.5, and at least 16 hours completed in History classes.
 Graduate students must have a GPA of better than 3.5 and have completed approximately 30% of the residence requirements for the master's degree.